IBM/cloud-native-starter/workshop-one-service/4-kubernetes.md

         - containerPort: 3000
   ```

-3. Now we apply the deployment we will create the new **Authors** Pod.
+3. Now we apply the deployment and we create a new **Authors** Pod.

     ```sh
     $ kubectl apply -f deployment.yaml